 The place management industry is growing as urban areas around the world are experiencing a remarkable renaissance.
 You are on the front lines of solving challenges related to placemaking, economic development, urban planning, and branding.
 Share your best practices with the world and be recognized for your exceptional work, by entering the IDA Downtown Achievement Awards presented by ABM!
 Click here to see the award categories.

-Bragging rights: Award winners are highlighted on the IDA website and take center stage during the 62nd Annual Conference & Tradeshow in Atlanta.
-Winners could also be featured in the Best Practices Webinar series beginning in late 2016, and showcased in the IDAdvantage newsletter.
+Bragging rights: Award winners are highlighted on the IDA website and take center stage during the 63rd Annual Conference & Tradeshow in Winnipeg.
+Winners could also be showcased in the Inspired by IDA newsletter.